Industrial Workers of the World: Folk music and protest songs

-Karl Marlantes's 2019 novel Deep River explores labor issues in the early 1900s in the US and the consequences for an immigrant Finnish family.
-The book focuses on a female family member who becomes an organizer for the IWW in the dangerous logging industry.
-Both pro- and anti-labor viewpoints are examined, with special attention given to IWW strikes and the backlash against the labor movement during World War I.

 Lingo

 Wobbly lingo is a collection of technical language, jargon, and historic slang used by the Wobblies, for more than a century.
 Many Wobbly terms derive from or are coextensive with hobo expressions used through the 1940s.
 The origin of the name "Wobbly" itself is uncertain.
 For several decades, many hobos in the United States were members of, or were sympathetic to, the IWW.
 Because of this, some of the terms describe the life of a hobo such as "riding the rails", living in "jungles", dodging the "bulls".
 The IWW's efforts to organize all trades allowed the lingo to expand to include terms relating to mining camps, timber work, and farming.

 Some words and phrases believed to have originated within Wobbly lingo have gained cultural significance outside of the IWW.
 For example, from Joe Hill's song "The Preacher and the Slave", the expression pie in the sky has passed into common usage, referring to a "preposterously optimistic goal".